 In the Swedish research council funded project "Embodied programming" we explored how programming activities can be reframed as physical and social activities, opening up new understandings of how programming can be learnt and taught and how new tools for digital creation can be developed.
 The project "New scenes for children’s culture, with bodily engaging interactive technologies” funded by the Baltic Sea Foundation , where I was both main applicant and project manager, focused on how physical interactive technology can be used to create new interactive services aimed at children within the domain of childrens culture.

-Recent research efforts have been tied to two projects situated at the Mobile Life VINN Excellence research centre at KTH.
-At the centre I have been co-managing two projects; the SOMA project - Somaesthetic Experiences founded by the Swedish foundation of strategic research, focusing on the design of aesthetic bodily experiences, and the Vinnova funded Arts and Craft project focusing on traditional crafting practices and craftsmanship in relation to novel interactive materials.
-The research in these projects extends on my previous interests in physical and sensor-based interaction, but with and increased focus on the aesthetic qualities of interaction.
-My ongoing research within this domain addresses research questions such as how to incorporate felt bodily experiences in design research projects, related to specific interaction modalities, such as heat, ambient light and sound.
-Other ongoing activities concerns the development of methods to support the articulation of bodily experiences, and the formulation of design qualities, aiding the design of somaesthetic experiences.
+Other research efforts were tied to two projects situated at the Mobile Life VINN Excellence research centre at KTH, where I have been co-managing two projects; the SOMA project - Somaesthetic Experiences founded by the Swedish foundation of strategic research, focusing on the design of aesthetic bodily experiences, and the Vinnova funded Arts and Craft project focusing on traditional crafting practices and craftsmanship in relation to novel interactive materials.